Ōgimi: Culture

 The village is a centre of production of Ryukyuan pottery.

 The Shioya Ungami Sea Festival is held at Shioya Bay and other areas of Ōgimi in July.
 Observance of the festival dates back 400 to 500 years to the period of the Ryukyuan Kingdom, and begins with prayers at an asagi, or house of worship, by kaminchu, or priestesses of the Okinawan religion.
 The religious ceremonies are followed by dragon boat races.
 The Unjami Festival was designated an Important Intangible Folk Cultural Properties of Japan in 1997.

+Cultural and natural assets

+Ōgimi Village hosts five designated or registered tangible cultural properties and monuments, at the national, prefectural or municipal level.